enqack/steam-deck-infra/README.md

 ### Steam Deck Preparation

-Insert a blank SD card into you Steam Deck.
+Insert a blank SD card into your Steam Deck.
 Then enter desktop mode and open Konsole.

 A password must be added to the user account.
 Enter the following into Konsole and you will be prompted to supply a password and confirm it ( characters will not be displayed as you enter the password ):